unional/type-plus/README.md

 - `RecursiveIntersect<T, U>`: intersect type `U` onto `T` recursively.
 - `ValueOf<T>`: type of the value of the properties of `T`.
 - `tryAssign<S, T>(from: S, to: T)`: try assign `from` to `to`.
 Return type `never` if not possible.
+- PropType: ...no helper type for this.
+Just do `YourType['propName']`

 ### Type assertion